carfreesc/carfreesc.github.io/notes.md

 maps/output/grocery.div
 ```

 If you are a car-free enthusiast of local foods, do not despair; there are several ways to get local produce without driving.
-Sometimes you have to eat a delivery fee; at these times, it may help to reflect on how much money you are saving by not having a car.
+Sometimes this may entail a delivery fee; at these times, it may help to reflect on how much money you are saving by not having a car.

 * The **Downtown Farmers Market** happens on Locust Lane every Friday spring through fall.
 In the late summer, it runs on Tuesday as well.
 (There also used to be a winter market in the borough building but it seems to have ended with COVID.)
-Unfortunately the last few years the further-away markets have grown bigger than the downtown one: there is a large market in Boalsburg on Tuesdays (five easy miles out the South Atherton path, but the bumps are a bit rough on fruit) and one on North Atherton on Saturdays (probably doable on the Valley Vista path, but again with the bumps).
+Unfortunately the last few years the further-away markets have grown bigger than the downtown one: there is a large market in Boalsburg on Tuesdays (five easy miles out the South Atherton path, but the brutal curb cuts will not be kind to ripe fruit) and one on North Atherton on Saturdays, which should be reachable by the extended AC bus (starting Fall '24).

 * [**Centre Markets**](https://www.centremarkets.com/) lets you place an order ahead of the farmers market and have it delivered.
 They have a wide range of produce and meat, as well as prepared foods from local vendors.
 You can also combine your order with an order from Nature's pantry, a  natural foods store out E College that is not a great ride but is now accessible via the College Ave circulator)